asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Channels/ARI-and-Channels-Manipulating-Channel-State.md

----
+!!! note More Channel States

-**Note: More Channel States** Certain channel technologies, such as DAHDI analog channels, may have additional channel states (such as "Pre-ring" or "Dialing Offhook").
+    Certain channel technologies, such as DAHDI analog channels, may have additional channel states (such as "Pre-ring" or "Dialing Offhook").
 When handling channel state, consult the [Channel data model](/Asterisk+12+REST+Data+Models#Asterisk12RESTDataModels-Channel) for all possible values.

----
+[//]: # (end-note)

 40%On This Page